 - Function: Abduction

-- Location: Middle/Side of the shoulder
+- Location: Middle/Side

 - Exercise: Dumbbell Side Laterals